Désiré Doué: Style of play and reception

 Considered to be one of the best young players in the world, Doué's natural position is an attacking midfielder, but his versatility allows him to play deeper in midfield, on either wing, or as a forward, depending on the formation.
 A dynamic box-to-box playmaker with an eye for goal, Doué has been noted for his supreme agility, acceleration and pace, which combined with his excellent dribbling, shooting and passing technique allows him to be a potent offensive threat in a variety of situations.
 According to journalist Liam Tharme, who analyzed the player for The Athletic, Doué's super-strength is ball carrying, ranking inside the top two percent of central midfielders in the top five European leagues over the 2022–2023 season for progressive carries (3.4 per 90), and the top one percent for successful dribbles (3.9).
 ESPN describes Doué as "an entertainer at heart, full of tricks and skills designed to shake up opponents".
 Despite being primarily used as an attacking player, Doué has also been praised for his defensive contribution, demonstrated by his average of more than three tackles per game in Ligue 1, which has placed him in the top six percent of midfielders in the league.

 Rennes manager Bruno Génésio has spoken highly of Doué, calling the youngster "physically already equipped" and further complimenting him: "He reads the game very well.
 Technically, right foot and even left foot, he's complete, with good control on both.
 Away from the pitch he's a dream.
 Easy, calm, with a streak of leadership whilst still asking for advice.
 He's both care-free and conscientious in his work.
 He's already a pro in his head".
 Veteran midfielder Nemanja Matić who signed for Rennes in the summer of 2023 stated that Doué has great potential.

 Doué has also drawn comparisons to former PSG player Neymar, particularly after his arrival at the French club, where he has been cited as the Brazilian's heir due to his creativity, flair, dribbling prowess and eye for goal.
 PSG manager Luis Enrique has praised Doué for his "technical ability, physicality, and personality".

 Personal life

 Doué was born in Angers, Maine-et-Loire, to an Ivorian father and French mother.
 He holds French and Ivorian citizenships.
-His brother Guéla Doué and his cousins Yann Gboho and Marc-Olivier Doué are also professional footballers.
+His brother Guéla Doué and his cousins Yann Gboho, Marc-Olivier Doué, and Eddy Doué are also professional footballers.
+His uncle and godfather Noumandiez Doué was a former Ivorian international referee.

+Doué is a Christian.
+After winning the UEFA Champions League with PSG, he said, "I thank my Lord and Saviour Jesus Christ. ..."

 Doué has recognised both Neymar and Lionel Messi as his footballing idols.